 Each week I receive hundreds of emails from compassionate and kind people asking how they can be a good friend to someone with a chronic illness.
 These people are true treasures as they want to practically help a friend who is walking the difficult road of chronic illness.
-I am definitely not an expert at all, but the things that I have listed below are things that friends have mentioned to me that have been wonderful or I have personally experienced that have truly touched my heart and my life in my journey with health issues.
+I am definitely not an expert at all, but the things that I have listed below are things that friends have mentioned to me that have been wonderful or I had personally experienced that truly touched my heart and my life in my journey with health issues years ago.

 1. Listen without judgment.